Rohchanghyun/Rohchanghyun.github.io/_posts/Paper/2023-03-19-[Paper]High_resolution.md

 ---
 layout : single
-title:  "High Resolution processing and sigmoid fusion modules for efficient detection of small objects in an embedded system"
+title:  "[Paper] High Resolution processing and sigmoid fusion modules for efficient detection of small objects in an embedded system"
 excerpt: "High Resolution processing and sigmoid fusion modules for efficient detection of small objects in an embedded system 논문 정리"

 categories: